FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 then will be the created processes to use the resource if they need them no rcmp_n anymore.

-The resource compsumption of firos will be minimal, even under heavy messages traffic.
+The resource consumption of firos will be minimal, even under heavy messages traffic.

 I/O flows